leaskeg/YouTube-Viewer/README.md

 # Credits
 I want to thank all of you who have opened an issue or shared your code snippets or ideas with me!

+Currently maintained by:
+- Original author: MShawon
+- Current maintainer: Leaske

+Feel free to contribute by opening issues or submitting pull requests!